realabbas/razorpay-react-native/README.md

-# Razorpay SDK Integration with React Native
+# Example of Razorpay SDK Integration with React Native

 ## Prerequisite